 Tea Basics

 All tea comes from an amazing evergreen plant called Camellia Sinensis.
 Did you know it is one of only a few species of plants that contains caffeine?
-How the leaves are processed determine the type that it becomes.
+How the leaves are processed determines the type that it becomes.

 The Types of Tea